A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Introduction

-\textbf{Organization of the paper.} In section 2 we set notation and review a few concepts necessary for the main constructions.
-In Section \ref{sec:theSSMresults} we state the SSM, the main theorem of convergence and the stability results for the scheme.
+\textbf{Organisation of the paper.} In section 2, notations and necessary concepts for this work are given.
+In Section \ref{sec:theSSMresults} we state the SSM, the main Theorem of convergence and the stability results for the scheme.
 Section 3 provides several numerical examples for comparison with other methods.
-Examples covering the stability analysis in the super-linear case, notably the Cucker-Smale model, are also given in Section 3.
+Examples covering the stability analysis in the superlinear case, notably the Cucker-Smale model, are also given in Section 3.
 All proofs are postponed to Section 4.
-For convenience of the reader a short description of the Taming and time-adaptive algorithms is provided in \ref{sec:ShortRecap}.
+For convenience, \ref{sec:ShortRecap} contains a short description of the Taming and Adaptive algorithms.

+\textbf{Acknowledgements.} The authors would like to thank the 3 referees for their thorough work and suggestions that led to non trivial improvements.